 I have been sewing and piecing quilts for over 25 years and a few years ago discovered the joys of longarm quilting.
 After being laid off from my job in December 08, I knew it was time to explore other options.
 Quilting and gardening have long been my hobbies, and when the chance arose to work with Sheila Sinclair Snyder, a longarm quilter of amazing patience, grace, skill and knowledge, I took it.
 After working with Sheila for about ten months, it was time to get a machine and strike out on my own.
 I bought my new Gammill in October 2009 and have been quilting from home every since!

 I also keep busy rowing with my crew at the Oregon Association of Rowers.
-Somehow -how does this stuff happen anyway? – I became the Covered Bridge Regatta Director in 2013.
-I keep out of trouble throughout the year practicing and competing with the team.
+Somehow -how does this stuff happen anyway? – I became the Covered Bridge Regatta Director in 2013 and 2014.
+I have since passed the torch to create more time in my schedule.
 We row on Dexter Lake, just outside of Eugene, Oregon.
 Very beautiful.
 And a wonderful sport for old and young alike (I’m the former).